caolan/async/README.md

 : Creates a continuation with some arguments already applied, a useful shorthand when combined with other flow control functions.

+nextTick
+: Calls the callback on a later loop around the event loop.

 ### Utils

 log